Lívia Vašáková

 Lívia Vašáková (née Zemanovičová; * 1977, Bratislava) is a Slovak economist and manager.
 She held the position of Deputy Prime Minister of the Slovak Republic for the Recovery and Resilience Plan and the use of EU funds from May to October 2023.
 Previously, she headed the Recovery Plan Section at the Slovak Government Office as Director General, the Economic Analysis Section at the Representation of the European Commission in Slovakia and worked at the Directorate General for Energy at the European Commission in Brussels.

 Early life and education

 Lívia Vašáková has both Slovak and French Baccalaureate degrees from the Gymnázium na Metodovej ulici, in Bratislava, and graduated from the Faculty of Business Management of the University of Economics in Bratislava in 1997-2002.
-She completed her studies at Johannes Kepler University in Linz, Ludwig-Maximilians University in Munich, University of Aix-en-Provence in France and University of Ljubljana in Slovenia.
+She completed her studies at Johannes Kepler University in Linz, LMU Munich, University of Aix-en-Provence in France and University of Ljubljana in Slovenia.
 She has a postgraduate diploma from Europa-Kolleg in Hamburg and in 2018 she completed her doctoral studies in management at the Faculty of Management of Comenius University in Bratislava.